Cyfrin/Updraft/courses/full-stack/1-welcome-to-the-course/9-vscode-quickstart/+page.md

 **Installation Steps:**

-1.  **Check if Git is Already Installed:** Open your VSCode terminal and type `git --version`.
+1.  **Check if Git is Already Installed:** Open your VS Code terminal and type `git --version`.
 If it outputs a version number (e.g., `git version 2.39.2`), Git is installed, and you can skip the rest of this section.
 2.  **Install on Linux (Debian/Ubuntu):** If Git is not installed, run:
     ```bash
     sudo apt update && sudo apt install git-all